Making Tax Digital for Income Tax for self-employed people working in education

 All submissions must be made using HMRC-recognised software.
 HMRC does not provide its own software, so choosing the right option is an important early step.

-When MTD IT starts and who it applies to
+When MTD IT applies and who if affects

 MTD IT is being introduced in phases, based on your gross annual income, not your profit.
-You’ll need to comply if your combined gross income from self-employment and/or property is:
+You need to comply if your combined gross income from self-employment and/or property is:

 - £30,000 or more from April 2027